-2023 Six Months Compared to 2022 Six Months Results.
+2023 Nine Months Compared to 2022 Nine Months Results.

-Our reportable segments include the physical therapy operations segment and the IIP segment.
-Also included in the physical therapy operations segment are revenues from management contract services and other services which include services the Company provides on-site, such as athletic trainers for schools.
+Our reportable segments in the 2023 Nine Months include the physical therapy operations segment and the IIP segment.
+Also included in the physical therapy operations segment are revenues from management contract services and other services which include services we provide on-site, such as athletic trainers for schools.
 The following table summarizes financial data by segment for the periods indicated and reconciles the data to our consolidated financial statements: